 Do I mind missing out on things at home?

 The internet is a fabulous thing though and whilst not quite the same, you can still join in some of these things remotely.
-Skype, WhatsApp, Facetime, Facebook chat and Google hangouts are great.
-I’ve already got plans for some skype wine nights with the girls and family catch-ups, especially on birthdays and Christmas.
+Zoom, WhatsApp, Facebook Messenger, Google Chat and Teams are great.
+We had plenty of Zoombar catchups with friends and family – especially on birthdays and at Christmas.

 Do I feel in need of a change?

-Probably the first question that presented itself to us and we already knew the answer.
-We were both bored with doing the same thing day in, day out.
-Even though we don’t dislike our jobs or lives it had become quite mundane.
-I have a four hour round trip commute each day, and Andy is tired of working from home or driving for hours to sites.
+This was probably the first question that presented itself to us, and we already knew the answer.
+We were both bored with doing the same thing day in, and day out.
+Even though we didn’t dislike our jobs or lives it had become quite mundane.
+I had a four-hour round-trip commute each day, and Andy was tired of working from home or driving for hours to sites.

 What about children?

 Now, this is the one we’ve been asked the most, or at least I have.
-In fact, some people can be downright intrusive with their questioning on this one!
+Some people can be downright intrusive with their questioning on this one!

-Being a woman many people assume that surely I should just pick one or the other, children or travel.
-I don’t agree, at some point, there may well be kids on the cards; whether we happen to be on the road or not doesn’t change that.
+Being a woman many people assumed that surely I should just pick one or the other, children or travel.
+I didn’t agree, and if we had decided to have kids (which we didn’t); whether we happened to be on the road or not wouldn’t have influenced that.

 In my personal opinion (many will disagree, but that’s fine, it’s a personal choice); they have kids in other countries and manage fine.
-Therefore why would I let that stop us travelling and following our dreams?
+Therefore why should it stop you travelling and following your dreams?

-Not everyone will feel this way though and it could definitely be a deciding factor on if to travel and what your travel style is.
+Not everyone will feel this way though and it could be a deciding factor on whether to travel long term, and what your travel style is.
 For example, lugging a massive bag across India on trains and buses could make for a pretty miserable experience.
 If you’ll be mainly flying and taking taxis though, you won’t have far to walk and could easily manage with more luggage.
 These are all things that should be considered.

 Does my country’s climate suit me?